Managing CylanceGATEWAY Connectors Skip Navigation

 CylanceGATEWAY Connectors

 , you can specify a health check URL and restrict IP addresses for your connectors.
-If a health check URL is not specified, an alert message is displayed that prompts you to add the URL.
-Error messages that indicate failed DNS and HTTPS checks are also displayed on the
+If a health check URL is not specified, the DNS and HTTP information is not displayed in the health check status for a connector.
+For the

 CylanceGATEWAY Connectors